An American Marriage by Tayari Jones

 Though fiercely independent, Celestial finds herself bereft and unmoored, taking comfort in Andre, her childhood friend, and best man at their wedding.
 As Roy’s time in prison passes, she is unable to hold on to the love that has been her centre.
 After five years, Roy’s conviction is suddenly overturned, and he returns to Atlanta ready to resume their life together.

 What I thought

-An American Marriage starts out with Roy describing his life, “Atlanta is where I learned the rules and learned them quick.
+An American Marriage starts out with a character named Roy describing his life, “Atlanta is where I learned the rules and learned them quick.
 No one ever called me stupid.
 But home isn’t where you land; home is where you launch.
 You can’t pick your home any more than you can choose your family.”
-He goes on to talk about his marriage with Celestial, and concludes with the night that would forever change the outcome of his life.
+He goes on to talk about his marriage with Celestial, and concludes with the night that would forever change the outcome of his life forever.

 I really liked Celestial, and how she was portrayed in the book.
 Her personality really came through in Tayari’s writing.
 I found her sweet, charming, and affable.
-The audiobook really enhanced this perception.
+The audiobook really enhanced this perception, too.

 |Matheus Ferrero, Unsplash|

 When Roy goes to prison, he and Celestial correspond with one another via letter.
 I found the letters to be so layered with depth and emotion.
 It was heartbreaking to see things from both sides, Celestial living life and following her dreams on the outside, with Roy on the inside, his life on hold.

 In one of Roy’s letters to Celeste, he says “Forgive the cliché, but I hope you are sitting down.
 You might want to pour yourself a glass of wine because this will blow your mind.”